Semarang Regency: Government and administrative division

+(c) Sumowono District forms a westerly projection from the rest of the regency, with Kendal Regency to the north and Temanggung Regency to the southwest.

-(b) including one kelurahan (Gondoriyo). (c) comprising eight kelurahan (Baran, Kranggan, Kupang, Lodoyong, Ngampin, Panjang, Pojoksari and Tambakboyo) and two desa.
+(d) comprising eight kelurahan (Baran, Kranggan, Kupang, Lodoyong, Ngampin, Panjang, Pojoksari and Tambakboyo) and two desa.

-(d) including one kelurahan (the district administrative centre). (e) including two kelurahan (Bawen and Harjosari).
+(e) including one kelurahan (the district administrative centre). (f) including two kelurahan (Bawen and Harjosari).

-(f) comprising four kelurahan (Bergas Lor, Karangjati, Ngempon and Wujil) and nine desa. (g) comprising five kelurahan (Bandarjo, Candirejo, Genuk, Langensari and Ungaran) and six desa.
+(g) comprising four kelurahan (Bergas Lor, Karangjati, Ngempon and Wujil) and nine desa. (h) comprising five kelurahan (Bandarjo, Candirejo, Genuk, Langensari and Ungaran) and six desa.

-(h) the desa of Nyatnyono and Gogik share the postcode of 50552. (i) comprising five kelurahan (Beji, Gedanganak, Kalirejo, Sidomulyo and Susukan) and five desa.
+(i) the desa of Nyatnyono and kelurahan of Gogik share the postcode of 50551. (j) comprising five kelurahan (Beji, Gedanganak, Kalirejo, Sidomulyo and Susukan) and five desa.